 Free CAST Practice Test for Construction and Skilled Trades

-The Construction and Skilled Trades Selection test (Also known as the EEI CAST Test) consists of 110 questions spread across four sections—Graphic Arithmetic, Mathematical Usage, Mechanical Concepts, and Reading Comprehension—and must be completed within 90 minutes.
+The Construction and Skilled Trades Selection test (Also known as the EEI CAST Test) is a 90-minute assessment which consists of 110 questions spread across four sections: Graphic Arithmetic, Mathematical Usage, Mechanical Concepts, and Reading Comprehension

 Here, you'll find a free EEI CAST practice test organized by sections.
-Each section is addressed separately, with answers and helpful tips included.
-The questions are selected from JobTestPrep's preparation materials and are similar to those on the real cast exam.
+The questions are selected from JobTestPrep's preparation materials and are similar to those on the real CAST exam.

 Yedidya, Mechanical Testing Expert at JobTestPrep